Yesterday all the building materials for the cabin (from Home Depot) arrived and were dropped off at the top of the hill.

 We used these pieces of lumber and the level to “grade” the ground and finally level it all off with bags of crusher dust.

-We will be placing 24″ X 24″ concrete pads on this sand and then stacking cinder blocks on top of that.
+We will be placing 24″ X 24″ concrete patio slab paver stones on Quikrete All-Purpose-Sand sand and then stacking the cinder blocks on top of that.

 It might be less than $10 but this Stanley Powerlock 25ft Tape Rule (measuring tape) survived everything we threw at it.
 We ran it over with the excavator, dropped it from roof top onto the rocks, left it outside in the rain and even dug one out of the ground a year after we “thought” we’d lost it and I still use it today!